AlishanKably/Project-03/README.md

 ## Backend

 We used an MVC approach was consisted of the following:
-* Model - This described the data to be represented with the use of Schema's.
+* Model - This describes the data to be represented with the use of Schema's.

 ```
 const productSchema = new mongoose.Schema(